habibahshm/P2_Continous_control/README.md

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.
 In this implementation, the environment was solved in 60 episodes.

+### Tips that helped satabilise the learning process

+1) Add noise decay when getting the action from the Local Acrtor network.
+2) Make the Learning Rate for the Critic network slightly less than the Actor network.
+3) Make the max time steps for each episode at least 1000.

 ### Getting Started

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: